• A Garden Manifesto

 The installation is inspired by the immersive garden environment in Tabboo!’s home-studio, Kley’s engagement with Roman wall painting and interiors, and their shared interest in theater design, still life, and floral and vegetal motifs.
 The gallery will be transformed into a lush garden with functioning ceramic fountains, stools, and plant pots surrounded by wall murals and paintings of decorative architecture, vegetation, birds, and insects.

-• Canada b/w Drag City
+• CANADA b/w Drag City

-Canada b/w Drag City
+CANADA b/w Drag City

 • Show of Shows, in the Cité Radieuse by Le Corbusier